 Exile, erosion of Identity, imagined worlds, and particle physics are central themes.
 What is life?
 Universes of particles scattered all around.
 My work represents a digital space I can own, in which I can ask great questions of myself, and hide.
 Lost worlds collide, are destroyed and created, in various stages between development and falling apart, mirroring the trials, and victories in life.

-Themes aren't always understood by me.
+Themes aren't always understood.
 I just show up and the subconscious takes charge.
-As artists our only necessity is to show-up at the tablet.
-Some creative "force" then takes charge.
+As artists our only necessity is to show-up at the tablet, page or canvas.
+Some

 I am a self taught artist, and an engineer.
 I have drawn and painted all my life.
 Without art I am nothing.

 2016 Solo Exhibition at the British Embassy in Luanda, Angola of my Luanda watercolours.

 I won first prize in the annual Visual Art Society exhibition in 1997 at UCD

 Recent courses attended include Alvaro Castagnet, Aine Divine, and Alfons Bytautas.